ivanantolo/thermosac/README.md

   <img src=https://github.com/ivanantolo/thermosac/raw/main/TOC.png alt="TOC Figure" width="500"/>
 </p>

-ThermoSAC is a Python package for studying phase equilibria with the COSMO‑SAC model.
-The project accompanies the paper *High‑Throughput Application and Evaluation of the COSMO‑SAC Model for Predictions of Liquid–Liquid Equilibria* currently under review in *Digital Discovery*.
+ThermoSAC is a Python package for studying phase equilibria with the COSMO-SAC model.
+The project accompanies the paper [*High-Throughput Application and Evaluation of the COSMO-SAC Model for Predictions of Liquid–Liquid Equilibria*](https://doi.org/10.1039/D5DD00259A) published in *Digital Discovery*.
 It provides tools to analyse miscibility, solubility and phase stability of binary mixtures and reproduces the automated workflow described in the article.

 ## Features